Determining Continuity of Functions on an Interval

 Conclusion

 Determining the continuity of a function on an interval is a vital skill in calculus and related fields.
-By understanding the formal definition of continuity and applying the techniques outlined in this article, you can confidently analyze various types of functions, identify points of discontinuity, and leverage the implications of continuity for problem-solving.
+By understanding the formal definition of continuity and applying the techniques outlined in this article, you can confidently analyze various types of functions, identify points of discontinuity, and use the implications of continuity for problem-solving.
 Remember to always carefully consider the function's definition, calculate limits where necessary, and visualize the graph to gain a deeper understanding.
 Mastering the concept of continuity opens doors to a more profound comprehension of mathematical analysis and its vast applications.